 The test plan is missing essential steps.
 As a result, the Functionize AI is unable to proceed under the assumption.
 "Hovers" are notoriously the most commonly forgotten step!

 Suggested Solution: Make sure every, single step in the test plan is listed.
 For example, if a test plan includes entering a user name and password to log in, make sure to also include "Click on Login button" after entering the credentials.
 This may seem obvious.
 However, one cannot assume.

 The values which are to be verified as per the test plan do not match with what is shown on the page.
-An example would be if the test plan indicates a value = 1000 but the actual acceptable value could be 1001.
+An example would be if the test plan indicates a value of 1000 but the actual acceptable value could also be 1001.